gep13/gep13/input/blog/a-cunning-plan-to-get-hd-content-on-upstairs-television.md

 Title: A cunning plan to get HD content on upstairs television
 Published: 16/8/2011
 Tags:
-- HDMI
+- hdmi
-- Media
+- media
-- PS3
+- ps3
-- Sky+ HD
+- sky+ hd
-- Synology Server
+- synology server
 ---

 A few months back I [blogged](http://www.gep13.co.uk/blog/using-a-wp7-to-automate-my-house) about how I was using a custom application on my Windows Phone 7 to control the wireless antenna in my ADSL router.
 This was required because if the antenna was on while we were trying to watch Sky television upstairs via a wireless media sender, we would get interference on the screen upstairs.